Phase Structure and Machine Learning Identification in One Dimensional Systems with Power Law Correlated Disorder and Long Range Hopping: Introduction

+It is important to note that in the standard power-law correlated disorder model (the de Moura–Lyra model) with nearest-neighbor hopping, finite-size effects can lead to an apparent transition at $\alpha \approx 2$ in numerical studies of limited system sizes\cite{deMoura1998,izrailev1999localization}, while analytical arguments and more extensive scaling analyzes indicate that the true thermodynamic localization–delocalization transition occurs at $\alpha = 1$\cite{khan2023anomalous, pires2019global, khan2023spectral, khan2023conductance}.
+This discrepancy highlights the necessity of careful finite-size scaling when diagnosing phase transitions in systems with long-range correlations.
+In our model, which combines both power-law correlated disorder and long-range hopping, finite-size effects are further compounded by the non-local nature of the kinetic energy.
+Therefore, throughout this work, we employ systematic finite-size scaling of energy-resolved diagnostics, aided by a smoothness-based cost function to optimize the collapse.
+Furthermore, we utilize a supervised machine-learning (autoencoder) framework trained directly on finite-size spectral features.

 In this work we consider a family of one-dimensional tight-binding Hamiltonians in which (A) the on-site potentials $\{\varepsilon_i\}$ are constructed by Fourier synthesis with random phases so that the power spectrum scales as $S(k)\propto k^{-\alpha}$; the resulting sequence is mean-subtracted and variance-normalized and is approximately Gaussian for large system size. and (B) the hopping amplitude between sites decays algebraically as $|i-j|^{-\beta}$ with exponent $\beta$.
-This two-parameter family interpolates between several limits of current interest: (i) the short-range, uncorrelated Anderson limit ($\beta\to\infty$, small $\alpha$), (ii) models with long-range correlated potentials but nearest-neighbour hopping ($\beta\gtrsim 1$, $\alpha \gg 1$), (iii) long-range-hopping chains that have been argued to admit nontrivial critical behaviour and delocalization tendencies for sufficiently small $\beta$ , and (iv) long-range-hopping with strongly correlated disorder with the expectation (at first sight) of having extended states across all spectrum.
-Physically, the correlated potential models capture situations where the disorder arises from a rough substrate or from long-wavelength structural variations; long-range hopping arises naturally in systems with dipolar or Coulomb-mediated tunnelling or in effective single-band descriptions with nonlocal overlap integrals.
+This two-parameter family interpolates between several limits of current interest: (i) the short-range, uncorrelated Anderson limit ($\beta\to\infty$, small $\alpha$), (ii) models with long-range correlated potentials but nearest-neighbour hopping ($\beta\gtrsim 1$, $\alpha \gg 1$), (iii) long-range hopping chains that have been argued to admit nontrivial critical behavior and delocalization tendencies for sufficiently small $\beta$ , and (iv) long-range hopping with strongly correlated disorder with the expectation (at first sight) of having extended states across all spectrum.
+Physically, the correlated potential models capture situations where the disorder arises from a rough substrate or from long-wavelength structural variations\cite{keen2015crystallography, neverov2022correlated}; long-range hopping arises naturally in systems with dipolar or Coulomb-mediated tunneling or in effective single-band descriptions with nonlocal overlap integrals\cite{defenu2021, singh2017effect}.

 A central question we address is whether, and under what conditions in the $(\alpha,\beta)$ parameter space, there will be a phase transition between delocalized/localized states for the entire spectrum or more interestingly there will be a single-particle mobility edges — energy-dependent transitions between localized and extended eigenstates — appear and remain robust with system size.
 Mobility edges in one-dimensional deterministic quasiperiodic systems are known (for example, in generalizations of the Aubry–André model), and mobility edges have been reported in various models with correlated disorder or long-range hopping \cite{aubry1980analyticity}.
 What remains unsettled is a systematic characterization, using a compact and mutually consistent set of diagnostics, of how correlated disorder and algebraic hopping cooperate or compete to produce energy-selective localization.